Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Auction Estimates

 After a vehicle is declared a total loss, it may be sent to an auction where it will be sold to the highest bidder.
 Auction estimates are crucial in determining the salvage value of the car.
 Bidders will assess the condition of the vehicle, the extent of the damage, and the potential costs of repairs before placing their bids.
-The final auction price will ultimately determine the salvage value of the car.
+The final auction price will ultimately the salvage value of the car.

 • What factors influence the salvage value of a vehicle?